monero-project/monero-site/resources/moneropedia/transaction.md

 The parameters of a transaction contain one or more recipient addresses with corresponding amounts of funds and a `mixin_count` parameter that specifies the number of foreign outputs bound to the transaction (see @ring-size).
 The more outputs that are used, a higher degree of obfuscation is possible, but that comes with a cost.
 Since a transaction gets larger with more outputs, the transaction fee will be higher.

-It is possible to form a transaction offline, which is a huge benefit for privacy.
+It is possible to form a transaction offline, offline, which offers additional privacy benefits.

 A transaction can be uniquely identified with the use of an optional Transaction ID, which is usually represented by a 32-byte string (64 hexadecimal characters).